Sterling Airways Flight 901

 On 15 March 1974, Sterling Airways Flight 901, a Sud Aviation Caravelle operated by Sterling Airways, experienced a landing gear failure as it was taxiing for take-off.
 The right main landing gear collapsed, which caused the right wing to contact the runway, rupturing a fuel tank and igniting the spilt fuel.
 The fire killed 15 passengers and injured 37 passengers and crew.
 The aircraft had been chartered by tour company Tjæreborg to take tourists around Asia, and was on the way back to Copenhagen when the accident happened.
 The accident came only two years after the crash of Sterling Airways Flight 296.

 Aircraft

-The aircraft involved in the accident was a Sud Aviation SE-210 Caravelle 10B3, manufacturer's serial number 266, registered as OY-STK.
+The aircraft involved in the accident was a Sud Aviation SE-210 Caravelle 10B3, registered as OY-STK.
 The aircraft made its first flight in 4 April 1970 and was delivered to Sterling Airways on 6 May 1970.

 Passengers and crew

 The aircraft was carrying 96 people of which 92 were passengers, two were pilots and two were cabin crew.
 The captain was 38-year-old Leif Knud Jørgensen, who had been with Sterling Airways since 1967, a captain since 1970 and had 9,600 flying hours.
 The co-pilot was Raimo Uski from Finland, who had 6,000 flying hours.
 The cabin crew consisted of 24-year-old Anne Bräuner and 22-year-old Bente Steffensen, both from Denmark.
 According to Danish newspaper Politiken, the nationalities of the passengers and crew were the following: